hoardinghopes/embodying-buber/src/posts/post-4.md

 ## Back to Buber

 What is the relationship between postural lengthening and Martin Buber's _I-and-Thou_?
-I don't know, honestly, but my hunch is this: by finding our natural supports and efficiencies, we allow ourselves to open to the world.
+I don't know, honestly, but my hunch is this: by finding our natural supports and efficiencies, we can stop holding ourselves up.
+We allow ourselves to open to the world.
 Opening seems to be a clear pre-condition for Buber's _encounter_.

 Most of us have experienced moments of _encounter_ already.
 Living in the Scottish Highlands I regularly have my breath taken away by a familiar view revealing itself in a completely different way as the weather momentarily changes.
 That's a moment when the world grabs me and demands that I pay attention, not with my intellect, but with my whole being.
 Time pauses, and I am breathed by the landscape.